Fleer: Key card sets

-Fleer's first Ultra set came out in 1991, which in some years was released earlier than its regular Fleer (Tradition) set.
-The 1991 set had an announced production of 15% of regular Fleer and this set was produced on higher quality card stock and used silver ink, just like Donruss' Leaf set starting the previous year.
-The 1992 set used UV coating on both sides and gold foil stamping on the front, which was among the most beautiful sets of that year.
-1994's Ultra and regular Fleer sets began another tradition of offering an insert card in every pack and the next year started another tradition called "hot packs" (where about 1:72 packs contained only insert cards.
-An assortment of the easier to find insert cards and not the rare 1:36 100% foil cards).
-Still another tradition that continues today is the Ultra Gold Medallion parallel insert set, which started in 1995 and also included all the insert sets for the first two years.
-These are inserted one per pack.
-In 1997, Ultra introduced the Platinum Medallion insert set which is traditionally serial numbered to 100.
-1998 saw the introduction of the purple Ultra Masterpieces, which are one of ones, and started the tradition of including short printed cards in the regular, Gold and Platinum sets.
+Fleer's first Ultra set came out in 1991.
+The 1991 set had an announced production of 15% of regular Fleer and was produced on higher quality card stock using silver ink.
+The 1992 set used UV coating on both sides and gold foil stamping on the front.
+1994's Ultra and regular Fleer sets began another tradition of offering an insert card in every pack; in 1995 they started another tradition called "hot packs," where about 1:72 packs contained only insert cards.
+Fleer's Ultra Gold Medallion parallel insert set also started in 1995, and were inserted one per pack.
+In 1997, Ultra introduced the Platinum Medallion insert set, which was serial numbered to 100.
+1998 saw the introduction of one-of-one purple Ultra Masterpieces, and started including short printed cards in the regular, Gold and Platinum sets.

-Fleer's super premium flagship set, called Flair, began production in 1993 with an announced production run as 15% of Ultra.
-Its trademark was that it was printed on very thick card stock (about twice the thickness of regular cards), used a unique glossy finish along with six color printing.
-The "packs" are done by shrink wrapping the cards (usually ten in a "pack") and then placing them in a shrink-wrapped "mini-box" instead of the usual my-lair foil packs used on virtually all trading card products today.
-The 1996/1997 Flair Showcase basketball box set included the first one-of-one cards for any major sport called "Masterpieces"; they paralleled the more common, or "base", Row 2, Row 1 and Row 0 sets.
+Fleer's began production of a super premium flagship set, called Flair, in 1993.
+Flair had an announced production run of 15% of Ultra.
+Flair was printed on very thick card stock, about twice the thickness of regular cards, and used a unique glossy finish and six color printing.

 Fleer acquired a license deal from WWE to produce and distribute WWE trading cards from 2001 to 2004.